xunguan/xunguan.github.io/_pages/about.md

 # News
 * 01/09/2023

-Our paper, "Peak-tracking BOTDA with dynamic ternary search," by D. Qi, X. Guan<sup>*</sup>, Y. Cheng and C. K. Chan, has been accepted to Optics Express.
+Our paper, "Peak-tracking BOTDA with dynamic ternary search," by D. Qi, X. Guan*, Y. Cheng and C. K. Chan, has been accepted to Optics Express.

 * 17/08/2023